A Pleasant Surprise

 After some experimenting with Afterburner I lowered the temp limit from the GPU default of 83 degrees down to 75 degrees.
 This resulted in more throttling but only a slight performance hit (style transfer took 1 minute 21 seconds rather than 1 minute 14 seconds).
 The case was noticeably cooler and the average temp was now down to a much more chilly 65 degrees.
 Afterburner allows tweaking (overclocking/underclocking) of your GPU, but the most useful feature is its graphing capabilities to see what is really going on.
 You can monitor temperatures and throttling as you run complex GPU operations.

 After a week the extra noise annoyed me too much though so I replaced the Gamdias fans with Corsair fans.
 6 of these fans and one of these controllers.
 Setting the fans to the default “quiet” profile gets the noise back down to near silent sound levels.
 When I start a machine learning batch run the temp sensors detect the increased heat in the case and ramp up the fans to compensate.
 Watching Afterburner graphs shows they may even be slightly better at cooling than the Gamdias fans.
-The problem with the auto-adjust speed control is that there is this noticeable ramping up and down of the fan speeds as they compensate for temp changes.
+The problem with the auto-adjust speed control is that there is this noticeable ramping up and down of the fan speeds as they compensate for temp changes all the time (not just when the GPU is 100%).
 That was more annoying than always on full speed fans.
-After some adjustments and tests with the excellent Corsair software I settled on a fixed 1000 RPM for all fans.
-The noise is slightly noticeable (certainly not silent) but the sound level is constant.
-No GPU throttling under load and the max internal case temp is 36 degrees C (97 F).
+After some adjustments and tests with the excellent Corsair software I settled on a custom temp curve that only cranked up as necessary when I start full 100% GPU load processing.
+Once the GPU usage drops back to normal the fans ramp down and are silent again.

 Using one of those cheap inline watt meters shows the PC pulls 480 watts when the GPU is at 100% usage.
 Afterburner reports the card using around 290 watts under full load.